 tacuser0@switch:~$ sudo tacplus-restrict -i -u tacacs0 -a command1 command2 ... commandN

-If the user/command combination is not authorized by the TACACS+ server, a message similar to the following displays:
+If the user/command combination is not authorized by the TACACS+ server, a message similar to the following gets displayed:

 tacuser0@switch:~$ net show version net not authorized by TACACS+ with given arguments, not executing

 Initializes the environment.
-You only need to issue this option once per username.
+It only needs to be issued once per username.

 Re-initializes the environment.
-If you need to restart, issue the
+If you need to start over, issue the

 cumulus@switch:~$ sudo tacplus-restrict -i -u tacacs0 -a ip net